letsencrypt/cp-cps/CP-CPS.md

 ### 4.9.2 Who can request revocation

-Anyone can revoke any certificate via the ACME API if they can sign the revocation request with the private key associated with the certificate.
-No other information is required in such cases.

-Anyone can revoke any certificate via the ACME API if they can demonstrate control over all Subject Alternative Names covered by the certificate.
-No other information is required in such cases.

-Subscribers can revoke certificates belonging to their accounts via the ACME API if they can sign the revocation request with the associated account private key.
-No other information is required in such cases.
+Anyone can request revocation at any time via the Certificate Revocation interface of the ACME Protocol, as defined in Section 7.6 of RFC 8555.

+Requests for revocation may also be made by emailing [cert-prob-reports@letsencrypt.org](mailto:cert-prob-reports@letsencrypt.org).

 ISRG may administratively revoke certificates if it determines that the Subscriber has failed to meet obligations under this CP/CPS, the relevant Subscriber Agreement, or any other applicable agreement, regulation, or law.
 Certificates may also be administratively revoked at ISRG management's discretion.

 ### 4.9.3 Procedure for revocation request

-Anyone may make revocation requests, at any time, via the Certificate Revocation interface of the ACME Protocol defined in RFC 8555 section 7.6.
-See section 4.9.2 for additional information.

-Requests for revocation may also be made by emailing [cert-prob-reports@letsencrypt.org](mailto:cert-prob-reports@letsencrypt.org).
+Revocation requests made via the ACME API are processed automatically.
+The certificate identified in the revocation request is revoked if:

+* the request is signed with the private key associated with the certificate;
+* the request is signed with the account key of the Subscriber which originally requested issuance of the certificate; or
+* the request is signed with the account key of a Subscriber who has demonstrated control over all Subject Alternative Names in the certificate.

 ISRG maintains a continuous (24x7) ability to accept and respond to revocation requests and Certificate Problem Reports.
 ISRG responds to such requests within 24 hours, though an investigation into the legitimacy of the request may take longer.

 An investigation into whether revocation or other appropriate action is warranted is based on at least the following criteria: